Cranberry lips leave a thin line around the rim

 The dirtiness abounds the cravings become and I try to behave like a normal being

-Mortal wounds flare up as I fondle the suppleness of her breasts in my soft hands
+Mortal wounds flare up and push me down as I fondle these letters in my soft hands

-Unraveling these feelings until raving and partying ravishes my mind warped in time.
+Unraveling feelings until raving and partying ravishes my mind warped in time.

 She grips the pillow tightly like someone may come in the room and take it.
 Not the one under her strawberry blonde hair, of course, but the one her boyfriend lays on.
 It’s comforting this cold night.
 She listens to the low hum of the fan that’s constantly running and that steady droll makes her feel better.
 There’s a loneliness when the dark world has their eyes shut and you’re the only one awake.